-The Alumni Shield was established by the alumni in 1965 on the 25th anniversary of the former School of Physical and Health Education, "in honour of Warren A. Stevens in recognition of his foresight in recommending courses of a university level leading to a physical education degree."
+The Alumni Shield was established by alumni, on the 25th anniversary of the former School of Physical and Health Education in 1965.
+The award honours Warren A. Stevens, "in recognition of his foresight in recommending courses of a university level leading to a physical education degree."
 A commemorative certificate is presented annually to the most outstanding graduating male and female student.
 The winners also receive an embossed medallion depicting "The Olympic Shield of Athletic Sports" created by R. Tait McKenzie; a replica of which hangs in the Faculty.

-PHE Alumni Leadership Awards
+PHE Alumni Leadership Awards\